ibm-cloud-docs/apiconnect/managing_apis.md

 ### Testing your secure gateway API
 {: test_sec_gate_managing_apis notoc}

-After you have targeted the {{site.data.keyword.SecureGateway}} in an API, you can test the API to ensure that the gateway is working and that it produces the correct response.
+After you have provided an address for the {{site.data.keyword.SecureGateway}} in an API, you can test the API to ensure that the gateway is working and that it produces the correct response.

 To test an API using the secure gateway, complete the following steps: